- From USA series

 — Om Trips Blog (@omtripsblog) October 26, 2015

 You can visit the most important Philadelphia sights just for a day with good planning and no rush.
 Trust me!
 Once we decided to go I made the perfect plan.
 But let me tell you something first.
 Sorry, but the famous “Rocky steps” are not on our list.
-Perhaps I just lost a few readers, but c’est la vie… The reason is not that we do not like the movie, but jumping and running up the stairs Hollywood style…. and the statue of Sylvester Stallone (ok, right, of his movie character), who is still alive, are a bit too much for me if you know what I mean…
+Perhaps I just lost a few readers, but c’est la vie… The reason is not that we do not like the movie, but jumping and running up the stairs Hollywood style…. and the statue of Sylvester Stallone (ok, right, of his movie character), who is still alive, is a bit too much for me if you know what I mean…

 We took the bus early in the morning from Wildwood (like I mentioned in previous posts we spent four months there).
 It takes three hours to get to Philadelphia.
 We woke up quite early so I spent some time sleeping on the bus(my favorite combination – travel, and sleep).